The topics of interest include, but are not limited to:

 The proposal must include the title, scope, impact, duration and number of papers expected under the session.
 A one-page description containing this information is the typical template.

-To be formed, special sessions shall contain at least five papers within its scope, with at least two of which coming from authors not involved in the session’s organization.
+To be formed, special sessions shall contain at least six papers within its scope, with at least two of which coming from authors not involved in the session’s organization.
 If this minimum number is not reached, the Special Session may not be allowed to proceed.

 Papers shall be submitted directly to the Special Session organizers who will manage the review of these papers.
 Once the papers are accepted, then the organizers will direct the authors to submit the papers through the submission system and then the Technical Program Chairs will process the acceptance.